Honeycomb frames inside a wooden beekeeping hive with bees.

 This introduction to beekeeping involves evening classroom sessions followed by dedicated apiary sessions at the association’s apiary at Nowton.
 It covers all the basic information a person would need to begin taking on the responsibility of keeping bees.

-Basic Course Training
+Basic Assessment Training

 If you have kept bees for a whole season/year, or any time thereafter, it is a good idea to take the BBKA Basic Assessment.
 This is a completely practical assessment that will enable you to know that you are on the right track to becoming a good beekeeper.